 Why use business intelligence tools?

-First off, data discovery, which used to be limited to the expertise of advanced analytics specialists, is now something everyone can do using these tools.
+For starters, data discovery, which used to be limited to the expertise of advanced analytics specialists, is now something everyone can do using these tools.
 And not only that, these tools give you the insights you need to achieve things like growth, resolve issues that are urgent, collect all your data in one place, forecast future outcomes and so much more.

-1. SAP Business Intelligence
+1. SAP Business Objects

 4. SAS Business Intelligence